neuro-inc/neuro-cli/docs/images_reference.rst

     .. py:classmethod:: new_external_image(name: str, registry: Optional[str] = None, *, tag: Optional[str] = None) -> RemoteImage

-        Create a new instance referring to an image hosted on an external registry (e.g. DockerHub)
+        Create a new instance referring to an image hosted on an external registry (e.g. DockerHub_).

       :param str name: name of the image